Top 31 Python Projects | Beginner to Advanced (Updated 2023)

 You can see it’s just 3 lines of code to generate this QR Code.
 One more thing to mention is that it’s not necessary that you always have to give a link to qrcode.make() function.
 You can even provide simple text.

 You can encode: India is a country with many religions.
 I love India.

 Let’s try it out:

 import qrcode img = qrcode.make("India is a country with many religions.
 I love India.") img.save("youtubeQR.jpg")

 Output QR Code for this text is:

-So this is the one part, which involves generating a QR Code and scanning it.
-But what if we want to read this QR Code i.e., now we want to know what was encoded in the QR Code without scanning it.
+So this is the one part that involves generating a QR Code and scanning it.
+But what if we want to read this QR Code, i.e., now we want to know what was encoded in the QR Code without scanning it?
 For this, we will use OpenCV.
 OpenCV is a library of programming functions focused on real-time computer vision tasks.